 - sr-TransMax (per SR configuration).

+NOTE: For SR triggered by pre-emptive BSR, sr-ProhibitTimer is not configured.

 The following UE variables are used for the scheduling request procedure:

 - SR_COUNTER (per SR configuration).

 If an SR is triggered and there are no other SRs pending corresponding to the same SR configuration, the MAC entity shall set the SR_COUNTER of the corresponding SR configuration to 0.